01mf02/computers-spaceflight/heads/Ch1.md

-## The Gemini Computer: First Machine in Space
+## The Gemini Computer: \newline First Machine in Space